 When in 1889 Kobe was formally incorporated as Kobe City, it boasted a population of no less than 130,000 inhabitants, handled over a million tons of shipping annually and was one of the most important ports of Japan.
 All of that, in just two decades.

-See more photos of Kobe, by clicking on Kobe under Places (right column).
+See more photos of Kobe, by clicking on Kobe in the PLACES menu.

 Reference for Citations

 Duits, Kjeld ().
 Kobe 1880s: View from Yamate, OLD PHOTOS of JAPAN.
 Retrieved on June 26, 2022 (GMT) from https://www.oldphotosjapan.com/photos/423/view-from-yamate

 Old Photos of Japan aims to be your personal museum for Japan's visual heritage to increase our understanding of Japanese culture and society.

 Finding, acquiring, scanning, restoring, researching and conserving these vintage images, and making the imagery and research freely available online, takes serious time, money and effort.

 I do this without charging for access, selling user data, or running ads.

 Your support helps to make this possible, and ensures that this important visual heritage of Japan will not be lost and forgotten.

 If you can, please consider supporting Old Photos of Japan with a regular amount each month.
 Or become a volunteer.